click on question for more info

 - Buyer’s Initial: ______________

 - This Puppy is being sold into a PET HOME ONLY, the puppy is not to be bred, and will need to spayed /neutered.
-Early spay or neuter will void my contract.
-Early spay/neuter is convenient for the owner and when your Vet Recommends.
+Your dog needs spayed or neutered when your Vet Recommends.
 Proof of alteration will need to be sent to the seller before the puppy is 1 year old.
 Breeding this puppy will void this contract, and if the puppy is bred, the seller will pursue immediate legal recourse against the buyer and the buyer will owe the breeder $5,000 in damages PER PUPPY, and the dog will need to be returned to the breeder.
 We take this matter very seriously as puppies sold into PET HOMES are not intended for breeding and this is at the sole discretion of the seller.
 Breeding French Bulldogs is not an easy task, requires a reproduction Veterinary Specialist and can endanger the life of the puppy if not performed correctly.
-Buyer understands a puppy is sold at a discounted price because the puppy is intended to be a PET ONLY; breeders or those intending to breed do pay extra fees for full AKC Registration rights.
+Buyer understands a puppy is sold at a discounted price because the puppy is intended to be a PET ONLY.
 You also give permission for any photographs shared on social media or sent to the breeder may be shared on Magnum Frenchie Bulldogs social media.

 Buyer’s Initial: ______________

 Buyer certifies that he/she is not acting as an agent (broker) for another individual in the purchase of this puppy and will not sell this puppy to any mass-producing kennel (puppy mill) or business.